stuartwoodman/portal-core-ui-app/README.md

 ### Deploying the package

-Make sure you have incremented both the version number in both the project's package.json file as well as the library's package.json file.
+To publish a new version, make sure you have incremented both the version number in both the project's package.json file as well as the library's package.json file.

-After each push, Github Actions will automatically publish a new version into [npmjs](https://www.npmjs.com/package/@auscope/portal-core-ui).
+After each push, Github Actions will automatically publish the new version into [npmjs](https://www.npmjs.com/package/@auscope/portal-core-ui).